navya-555/AI-Web-Search-Tool/README.md

 ## Usage

-1. Enter your google api key .
+1. Set Up Your Google API Key: Make sure you have a valid Google API key to access the generative AI model.

-2. Enter your query in the text input box.
+2. Enter your Google API key.

+3. Input your search query.

-3. Click the "Search" button to generate a response.
+4. Click the "Search" button to get analyzed results.